-Signal was fortunate to be selected by Portland design firm Ziba and given the task to build the ultimate utility bike.
-The seven month project culminated with the 65 mile Oregon Manifest Field Test, where the Fremont would be put through its paces.
+My bicycle company Signal Cycles was fortunate to be selected by Portland design firm Ziba to collaborate on the task of building the ultimate utility bike.
+The seven month project culminated with the 65 mile Oregon Manifest Field Test, where our bike, the Fremont would be put through its paces.
 The entire project was chronicled by design super site Core 77 with monthly blog posts.
 Ziba used this project as the subject of a book titled Fremont that was used to show how their design process works.

 Signal and Ziba exist to create beautiful experiences.
 The process of building the Fremont would be an opportunity to merge our specialties into something better than either of us could create on our own.
 The beginning of our collaboration started with getting to know each other.
 What is the brand of Signal?
 Of Ziba?
 How are we going to connect our user to our brands?
 It was informative to hear the perspectives of the designers on what makes our bikes, our brand special.